Kompagnistræde 20: 1880 census

 The property was home to 34 residents at the time of the 1880 census.
-Otto Frederik Rohde, a master baker, resided on the ground floor to the right with his wife Flora Constantia Theresia Rohde (née Wedel), their sic vhildren (aged two to 16), a maid (widow) with her 12-year-old daughter, a baker (bagerkarl), three baker's apprentices and a floor clerk.
+Otto Frederik Rohde, a master baker, resided on the ground floor to the right with his wife Flora Constantia Theresia Rohde (née Wedel), their six children (aged two to 16), a maid (widow) with her 12-year-old daughter, a baker (bagerkarl), three baker's apprentices and a floor clerk.
 The eld4est son Otto Rohde would later become a theatre director.
 Jens Petersen, a haulier, resided on the ground floor to the left with his wife Maren Petersen (née Hansdatter) and their 15-yearold son Andreas Christian Petersen.
 Peter Ludvig Harboe, a manufacturer of nails and louvers, resided on the first floor to the right with his wife Camilla Nathalie Harboe (née Hansen), a housekeeper and a maid.
 Carl Ferdinand Wulff, a businessman (grosserer), resided alone in the first-floor apartment to the left.
 Andreas Frederik Raasløff, a lawyer, resided on the second floor to the right with his son Emil Frederik Constantin Raasløff, his daughter-in-law Theodora Vilhelmine Agnete Raasløff (née Frederiksen) and one maid.
 Edvard Valdemar Harboe, a photographer, resided alone in the second-floor apartment to the left.
 Lars Poulsen Kolding, a string retailer (and former carpenter at Orlogsværftet), resided in the basement to the left with his wife Ane Sophie Kolding (née Schmidt) and their four children (aged seven to 15).

 20th and 21st centuries

 The property was at some point acquired by Michael Goldschmidt through his property company Atlas A/S. In February 2007, he sold Atlas A/S to Icelandic company Stodir (later Landic Property).
-In 2009, during of the 2008–2011 Icelandic financial crisis, Landic Properties was declared in suspension of payments and went into liquidation.
+In 2009, during the 2008–2011 Icelandic financial crisis, Landic Properties was declared in suspension of payments and went into liquidation.
 In October 2009, Kompagnistræde 21 was part of a portfolio of 31 former Atlas A/S properties sold for DKK 2 billions to Jeudan.